radiantlogic-v8/documentation-new/documentation/sys-admin-guide/05-creating-virtual-views.md

 5. Select a base DN containing the entries (e.g. users) for which the back link attributes should be managed.
 In the example below, ou=allprofiles is selected.

     >[!warning] If your users and groups are in RadiantOne Universal Directory stores, and you plan on enabling the Optimize Linked Attribute setting and must support nested groups, only one user location per Universal Directory store is supported.
 For example, having a user location configured for ou=people1,dc=myhdap and ou=people2,dc=myhdap (both in the same dc=myhdap store) is not supported.
 In this case, you should configure a single user location as dc=myhdap as a shared parent for both user containers.
 For information about the Optimize Linked Attribute function for Universal Directory stores, see the Namespace Configuration Guide.
-For information about the Optimize Linked Attribute function for persistent cache stores, see the Deployment and Tuning Guide.
+For information about the Optimize Linked Attribute function for persistent cache stores, see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).

     ![An image showing ](Media/Image3.131.jpg)